New York City. 1981.

 Me, “The view?”

 Shirley, “I’ll see you in the morning.
-Oh, did I mention that they have a limousine?
+Oh, and they have a limousine.
 I’ll be back in a few hours.
 Bye.”

-True to her word, she strolled in around 5:30 a.m.
+True to her word, she strolled in around 5:30 a.m., just as the sun was peaking over the tops of the buildings across the park on Fifth Avenue.
 For the next few days, she looked a bit smug.
-Happy, joyful, actually, but smug.
+Happy, joyful actually, but smug.

 Our best girl—the red-haired gal from Waco, Texas—the gal that we’d always thought of as a bit of an innocent, a bit unworldly—was absolutely and entirely in her element in Manhattan.
-Don and I never, ever underestimated Shirley Ray again.
+Don and I never, ever underestimated Shirley R. Ray again.